Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 Port/Bank Conflicts: While High Bandwidth Memory (HBM) offers massive theoretical throughput, achieving this peak performance requires careful management of memory ports.
 The U280 FPGA fabric interacts with memory via physical ports; if multiple parallel processing elements (PEs) attempt to access the same BRAM or URAM bank simultaneously, a port conflict occurs, stalling the pipeline.
 This is particularly critical in our design where we aim to unroll loops to maximize parallelism.
+The U280 has 2 ports per 36Kb BRAM/URAM block and 2 ports per 288Kb URAM block.

 To mitigate this, we heavily utilize Allo’s partition() scheduling primitive.
 By applying array partitioning, specifically cyclic and block partitioning, we split large tensors across multiple physical memory banks.
 This ensures that when the HLS compiler unrolls a loop (e.g., processing 4 elements of a vector simultaneously), each access maps to a distinct physical port, allowing for conflict-free parallel reads and writes.
 Without this partitioning, the effective bandwidth would be throttled by the limited number of read/write ports (typically two) per memory block, nullifying the benefits of our spatial architecture.

-=== Memory Bandwidth Constraints <subsubsec:mem-bw>

-*Theoretical Data Transfer Analysis*

-Due to the limited on-chip memory of the U280 (approx. 40-50MB URAM+BRAM) vs the large model size (approx. 382MB for weights), we assume a *layer-by-layer* execution model where weights must be streamed from HBM for each layer.
-For the Vision and VLM components, this means reading weights once per inference.
-However, for the *Action Expert*, the 10-step diffusion process requires re-streaming the dynamic weights 10 times, leading to a massive memory bandwidth demand.

-#if not use-appendix {
-  include "../figures/analytical-modeling/mem-transfer.typ"
-}

-*Analysis*: As shown in @tab:mem-transfer, the Action Expert accounts for over 80% of the total off-chip data transfer.
-With a realistic HBM bandwidth of \~300 GB/s, the memory transfer alone sets a hard lower bound on latency of approx. 4.6 ms ($937 / 300 " GB/s"$), not accounting for compute or latency hiding.

 /**********************************************************/